 Conclusion:

-Simple Solid State Relay (SSR) circuit is electronic switch which uses solid state parts no moving or mechanical parts are used inside.
+A Simple Solid State Relay (SSR) circuit works as an electronic switch that uses solid-state components and it does not use any moving or mechanical parts inside.

 Leave a Reply